Wild-W/convert-case/README.md

 ## Cases

-This is list of cases that convert-case supports.
+This is list of cases that node-convert-case supports.
 Some cases are simply aliases of others.

 | Case | Example |
 | ---- | ------- |